 “O-kay…Please come again.”
 I clicked the deadbolt behind them.

 For several days I felt jumpy, wondering whether to expect another investigation.
 Test me for virginity?
 I’d already admitted to divorce, but who’s to say whether coital refusal was the downfall of my marriage?
 Hm?

 I regained my surefootedness and started plotting ways to offend La Prima without disrespecting my host.
-My daughter says I’d never do anything to anyone, but I like to daydream.
+I’d never do anything to anyone, but I like to daydream.
 On my regular thrift-store jaunts, I amused myself with narratives around enormous, garish crosses (but is it Catholic enough?), plush velvet overstuffed chairs (but were they gay enough?) – I found a billowy indigo burqa and almost bought it to leave on a hanger in the dining room.
 But I never saw her again, and never heard from Ian, so he must have made contact without needing to involve me.
 Also, it seemed the worst transgression of all was hanging art at La Corazón de Jesus, so I worked on doing that.

 One day, though, I woke up to a basket of home-baked bread, citrus fruit, and Jehovah’s Witness literature outside Ian’s front door.
 I sliced up some of each and had them on the patio with my morning coffee, pressing a wedge of grapefruit between my teeth and thinking about Claudia.